 Geraldo Perdomo News: Homers in win

-Perdomo went 1-for-4 with a home run, two RBI, two steals and an additional run scored in Sunday's 6-4 win over Atlanta.
+Perdomo went 2-for-4 with a walk and a solo home run in Thursday's 4-2 win over the Mets.

-Perdomo knocked in Corbin Carroll after the latter led off the bottom of the first with a triple.
-The shortstop then hit his fourth homer of the season in the fifth inning.
-It was a productive game for Perdomo, who endured a fallow stretch entering the game, going 2-for-27 with zero RBI over the last seven contests.
+Perdomo made an impact for a second straight day in New York, belting his fifth home run of the season in the fifth inning.
+After 31 games, he's one shy of the career-high six big flies he produced over 144 games in 2023.
+The shortstop is off to a similarly hot start as he had in 2023, only this time around luck (.263 BABIP) hasn't been on his side.

 Win Your League With RotoWire!